The Junior Oven Candidates of the New Channel 4 Series | Great British Bake Off 2020 - The Media Times

 Lorien, 9 from London

-Lorien learned to cook with his mom and grandmother six years ago, and now cooks three times a week on his own.
+Lorien learned to cook with his mom and grandmother six years ago, and now she cooks in the oven three times a week.

 Sam, 9 from Berkshire

 Triplet Sam has been helping his mom in the kitchen since he was young and now tries to cook as much as he can.
-Sam has a passion for bread making, especially his signature braided bread inspired by his Polish heritage.
+Sam has a passion for making bread, especially his signature braided loaf inspired by his Polish heritage.

 Tom W, 13 from Falmouth

 Tom started cooking at the age of eight when his mother taught him.
-After learning how to make bread with his nan and being fascinated by the science of bread, the tiger rolls are now Tom’s signature.
+After learning how to make bread with his nan and becoming fascinated with the science of bread, the tiger rolls are now Tom’s signature baking.

 Junior Bake Off is broadcast on channels 4 and E4.